sgnconnects/compose-to-easypanel/README.md

 # Docker Compose to Easypanel

-This little CLI makes it possible to create an Easypanel Schema (that can be hosted on Easypanel) from a docker-compose file
+This little CLI makes it possible to create an Easypanel Schema (that can be hosted on Easypanel) from a docker-compose file.

-Easypanel is server controll panel based on Docker (easypanel.io)[easypanel.io]
+Easypanel is server controll panel based on Docker [easypanel.io](https://easypanel.io).

 ## CLI Quickstart